The importance of nutrition during pregnancy and breastfeeding

 The recommended recommendations for Omega 3 consumption during pregnancy

-There are international recommendations for recommended omega-3 supplements for pregnant and lactating women.
+There are international recommendations for recommended omega-3 dietary supplements for pregnant and lactating women.

 Omega 3 and DHA